 In a green leaf, the three energy organelles (peroxisome, mitochondrion and chloroplast) work in synergy to sustain an efficient assimilation of carbon while constantly maintaining the essential functions of the cell.
 However, when a leaf undergoes senescence (“yellowing”), whole cell-metabolism is drastically modified, and as chloroplasts are rapidly getting impaired, the remaining organelles acquire novel functions, particularly the mitochondrion.
 In animals, mitochondria have been shown to integrate various signals and to subsequently modulate cell death processes whereas in plants, the contribution of mitochondria in cell death regulation remains unclear, particularly during leaf senescence.

-Therefore, we are currently investigating in more details the role of mitochondria during both developmental (i.e. aging) and stress-induced leaf senescence (Fig. 4).
+Therefore, we are currently investigating in more detail the role of mitochondria during both developmental (i.e. aging) and stress-induced leaf senescence (Fig. 4).

 Among a few other things, we are also interested in complementary alternatives for food production systems.
 In particular, we are involved in several projects aiming at developing integrated aqua-agro systems in closed land-based units.
 The strategic implementation of numerous trophic layers within a production system is a natural way to achieve a higher sustainability while maintaining the whole production economically viable.

 A concept scheme (Fig. 5), released for the PLATSEN* event end of 2016 depicts some of the interrelationships between the different trophic layers that can be implemented to for example urban farming system in order to achieve a circularity, i.e. a better use of biowaste, energy and resources.